codux-templates/portfolio-strapi-cms-remix/README.md

 - `.env.development.local` file in the client package (`.env` is pointing to the wix remote server, when you deploy your strapi server change to the appropriate domain )
 - generate a rendom project id in the `strapi/package.json`

-`yarn start:server:dev` to start the local strapi server go the the strapi admin and follow strapi instructions
+`npm run start:server:dev` to start the local strapi server go the the strapi admin and follow strapi instructions

 in a different terminal run
-`yarn start:client:dev` to start the client web app
+`npm run start:client:dev` to start the client web app

 ### codux boards with local strapi